 After cleaning with gingival recession and root exposure

-Oral care begins when animals are young.
+The best home care starts with daily tooth brushing which requires some training.
 Training your pet to look forward to daily brushing is the best preventative.
-If you proceed slowly and use positive reinforcement, you may teach your pet to enjoy tooth brushing.
 When the task becomes a positive social interaction, then you will be able to contribute to your pet’s good health.
 Check out this video from Cornell University for tips and encouragement.
 It shows how to train a cat, but the principles of training are the same for dogs.

-2. Chews impregnated with antibacterial solutions like Hextra Chews
+2. Chews that physically remove plaque and are antibacterial like Hextra Chews

-3. Dental health diets which remove plaque as a pet chews like T/d diet
+3. Dental health diets which remove plaque as a pet chews like Hills Prescription Diet t/d